-development when making land use planning decisions.
-Sensitive Receptors are noise sensitive locations and uses where human activity N 1.2: Require development projects and changes to existing uses to be consistent with the standards indicated in Table N-1 to ensure acceptable noise levels for existing and future development. may be adversely affected by nuisance noise from nearby stationary, nontransportation, and transportation noise sources.
-Examples N 1.3: Require new development to reduce excessive noise to the standards indicated in Tables N-1 and N-2 through best practices, including building location and orientation, building design features, placement of noise-generating equipment away from sensitive receptors, shielding of noise-generating equipment, placement of noise-tolerant features between noise sources and sensitive receptors, and use of noise-minimizing materials. include residential areas, schools, hospitals, personal care, public assembly N 1.4: Ensure that new development does not result in indoor noise levels exceeding 45 dBA $L{dn}$ for residential uses by requiring the implementation of construction techniques and noise reduction measures for all new residential development. uses, etc. N 1.5: Require acoustical studies for new noise-generating and noise- sensitive developments, and transportation improvements that would increase roadway capacity or move traffic closer to sensitive receptors.
-N 1.6: For projects that are required to prepare an acoustical study, the following stationary and transportation noise source criteria shall
+- N 1.2: Require development projects and changes to existing uses to be consistent with the standards indicated in Table N-1 to ensure acceptable noise levels for existing and future development. - N 1.3: Require new development to reduce excessive noise to the standards indicated in Tables N-1 and N-2 through best practices, including building location and orientation, building design features, placement of noise-generating equipment away from sensitive receptors, shielding of noise-generating equipment, placement of noise-tolerant features between noise sources and sensitive receptors, and use of noise-minimizing materials. - N 1.4: Ensure that new development does not result in indoor noise levels exceeding 45 dBA L{dn} for residential uses by requiring the implementation of construction techniques and noise reduction measures for all new residential development. - N 1.5: Require acoustical studies for new noise-generating and noisesensitive developments, and transportation improvements that would increase roadway capacity or move traffic closer to sensitive receptors. - N 1.6: For projects that are required to prepare an acoustical study, the following stationary and transportation noise source criteria shall be used to determine the significance of those impacts: